 - 2 teaspoons chopped fresh parsley or chives as garnish optional

-- Make polenta.
-Add oil to a medium pot.
-When oil is warm, add onion and cook until tis soft and translucent.
+- Add oil to a medium pot.
+When oil is warm, add onion and cook until it is soft and translucent, about 3 minutes.
 Add garlic and cook 1 minute.

 - Add broth to pot and bring to a boil.
 Add cornmeal and stir well or whisk so it does not clump.
+If using the sage, add now.
 Turn heat to low and cover.
 Cook polenta approximately 20 minutes, stirring several times so it does not stick on the bottom of the pan.
 When it is near done, taste to feel the texture.
 It should be creamy with a little texture.

 - When polenta is creamy and all broth is absorbed, stir in the pumpkin and heat through.
 If using Parmesan, stir in now.

 - When polenta is done, fill poaching pan half way with water and add non-stick insert.
-Spray egg inserts wtih non-stick.
+Spray egg inserts with non-stick.
 Place lid on pan and bring to a strong simmer.
 Crack an egg into each cup.
 Place lid back on pan and poach eggs.
-Medium poached eggs with softy runny yolks will take 3 1/2 minutes once covered.
+Medium poached eggs with softy runny yolks will take approximately 3 ½ minutes once covered.

-- Ladle polenta into shallow bowls and top with poached eggs.
+- Ladle ¾ cup of polenta into shallow bowls and top with poached eggs.
 Sprinkle with chopped chives or parsley if desired.